markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

   console.dir(event.target);
 }
 ```
-Save and refresh the browser then add a task and drag it over a task list to see the results.
+Save and refresh the browser then add a task and drag it over a task list to see the following results:

 ![Browser DragLeave Target Element](./assets/lesson-4/1800-browser-dragleave-event-target.png)

-Let's explain the different DOM elements being displayed in the console.
-The `dragleave` target property is storing every element that the dragged task item is being dragged over.
+Let's explain the different DOM elements being displayed in the console in the image above.
+The `dragleave` target property is storing every element that the dragged task item has been dragged over, but is no longer actively being dragged on.
+Once the dragged element has left the drag over state, the target element is captured.

 Let's remove this `console.dir()` then use the same conditional statement we used previously in the `dropZoneTaskHandler()` to narrow our `dragleaveTaskHandler()` to execute only when a dragged element leaves a task list or children of the task list, not every element on the page.
 To do this let's first make a reference to the `target` property of the `dragleave` event which is the task list that is being dragged over.
-Then add the conditional to check if the dragged over element is either the task list or a child of the task list.
+Then add the conditional to check if the dragged over element is either the task list or an ancestor element of the task list.

 > **Rewind:** If `closest()` returns null, then the selector was not found in the target element or an ancestor element and the `style` attribute is not removed.